 For more information about ongoing clinical trials for:

 Next to the information on clinicaltrials.gov, there are several patient information portals where more information regarding Galapagos related Phase 3 studies is to be found.
-Our partner Gilead launched study information portals regarding Phase 3 studies with filgotinib in Crohn's disease and ulcerative colitis (UC).
-As sponsor of the Phase 3 study with GLPG1690 in IPF, Galapagos has launched the ISABELA information portal.
+Our partner Gilead launched an information portal regarding the Phase 3 study with filgotinib in Crohn's disease.